Thai envoy calls for more Bangladesh-Thailand business ventures

 Both the BTCCI and the Royal Thai Embassy through its Thai Trade Center based in Dhaka have decided to work jointly on the issue.

-The Ambassador thanked the board of directors for coming forward to discuss bilateral issues between Bangladesh and Thailand and assured all-out cooperation for enhancing the bilateral relationship between the two countries.
+The Ambassador thanked the board of directors for coming forward to discuss bilateral issues between Bangladesh and Thailand and assured all-out cooperation from her side to enhance the bilateral relationship between the two countries.

-Md Munir Hossain, Sr Vice president, said that Bangladesh provided a low-cost production base and competitive labour market for Thai Businessmen and therefore Bangladesh can be their investment destination.
+During the meeting, BTCCI Sr Vice President Md Munir Hossain said that Bangladesh provided a low-cost production base and competitive labour market for Thai Businessmen and therefore Bangladesh can be their investment destination.
 Thailand could also play an important role by investing in Bangladesh's infrastructure like Roads and Highways, Power and Energy, Agro-processing and such labour-intensive sectors.

 Welcoming Thai investors to invest in Special Economic Zones (SEZs) in Bangladesh, former DCCI President and BTCCI director Abdul Kasem Khan emphasised the need to strengthen the already established good relationship between Bangladesh and Thailand.